What’s Streaming in July?

 New Streaming Movies & TV

-The Whistlers (Rated NR: Avance, streaming on Hulu starting July 2)
+The Whistlers (Rated NR: Trailer, streaming on Hulu starting July 2)

 A secret whistling language is the centerpiece of this stylish foreign crime thriller set in Bucharest and the exotic Canary Islands.
 Expect stunning scenery, thrills, suspense, a light dusting of dark comedy, and plot twists so intricate you'll be whistling in astonishment.

-Hanna - Season 2 (Avance, streaming on Amazon Prime starting July 3)
+Hanna - Season 2 (Trailer, streaming on Amazon Prime starting July 3)

 Thrills abound in the second season of this Amazon Original, as a preternaturally gifted teen assassin anti-heroine finds herself uncomfortably confined along with a new group of talented friends.
 Dermot Mulroney joins on as the new face of authority.
 The show itself features plenty of twists and turns along with coming-of-age drama and action aplenty, so look no further if you're in the market for an easily digestible binge.

-The Old Guard (Rated R: Avance, streaming on Netflix starting July 10)
+The Old Guard (Rated R: Trailer, streaming on Netflix starting July 10)

 Netflix's big summer blockbuster exclusive stars Charlize Theron as the leader of an elite special ops unit with a few tricks up their collective sleeves.
 Trick one: they're immortal.
 The plot sees the titular "Old Guard" welcoming newcomer KiKi Layne as they face their greatest challenge in centuries.
 Chiwetel Ejiofor brings his signature even-handed intensity to the role of obsessive corporate bad guy.

-Palm Springs (Rated TV-MA: Avance, streaming on Hulu starting July 10)
+Palm Springs (Rated TV-MA: Trailer, streaming on Hulu starting July 10)

 This Hulu original comedy stars Andy Samberg and Cristin Milioti as two young people forced to relive the day of their mutual friends' wedding in Palm Springs.
 It's a familiar comedic premise with plenty left on the bone, and a stellar cast makes the ride enjoyable.
 Think of it as Groundhog Day with much more sun but just as much fun.

-Cursed - Season 1 (Avance, streaming on Netflix starting July 17)
+Cursed - Season 1 (Trailer, streaming on Netflix starting July 17)

 Part teen drama, part Game of Thrones, this new Netflix exclusive fantasy series is a reimagining of the Arthurian legend starring Emily Coates as erstwhile druid queen Nimue.
 We’re not exactly sure how gnarly the violence will get, but Frank Miller, of Sin City and 300 fame, is involved in an executive producer capacity.